Harolyn Blackwell: Later career

-Soprano Harolyn Blackwell performs in the East Room of the White House during a dinner in honor of the Dance Theatre of Harlem on February 6, 2006.
+Blackwell performs in the East Room of the White House during a dinner in honor of the Dance Theatre of Harlem on February 6, 2006.
 President George W. Bush and First Lady Laura Bush are in attendance.

 In the mid-1990s, Blackwell moved away from the soubrette repertoire and began to sing almost exclusively lyric coloratura roles.
 Instrumental in boosting her profile within this repertoire was Seattle Opera under the direction of Speight Jenkins.
 Blackwell first worked with the company in 1990 in the role of Marie in La fille du régiment.
 Impressed with her voice, the company rehired Blackwell periodically throughout the 1990s and 2000s giving her opportunities to sing new repertoire such as the title roles in Donizetti's Lucia di Lammermoor and Delibes' Lakmé.
 She has also sung Norina in Donizetti's Don Pasquale, Gilda in Verdi's Rigoletto, and Olympia in Les contes d'Hoffman with the company among other roles.
 Positive reviews from these performances led to Blackwell's engagement during the late 1990s and 2000s in similar repertoire with many other companies to great acclaim including Teatro Colón de Buenos Aires, Opéra de Nice, Florida Grand Opera, Tulsa Opera, and the Netherlands Opera.

-In 1997 Blackwell returned to Broadway to star as Cunegonde in Bernstein's Candide.
+In 1997, Blackwell returned to Broadway to star as Cunegonde in Bernstein's Candide.
 Although Blackwell earned rave reviews for her singing, the production as a whole was not well received.
 Most critics blamed the productions flaws on Hal Prince's interpretation and direction that caused a lack of overall focus within the show.
 Others have blamed the problems on inherent flaws within the musical's book.
 Blackwell can be heard on the recording of the 1997 revival.
 Blackwell had also previously recorded several other works by Bernstein the year before on her solo album Blackwell Sings Bernstein that was released on the RCA label.
 The album features a guest performance by Vanessa L. Williams as Anita in selections from West Side Story.